 Address: Via della Panetteria 42; Via Acaia 56.

-Not right in the city center, Pinguino Gelateria Naturale is found close to Villa Pamphilj park.
+Not right in the city center, Stefano Ferrara Gelato Lab is found close to Villa Pamphilj park.
 This is mainly a place frequented by locals.
 Right outside, you will find some benches to enjoy your ice cream.

-Their all-natural gelato doesn’t contain any preservative, food coloring, hydrogenated or refined fats, nor half-processed industrial components.
+Their all-natural gelato doesn’t contain any preservatives, food coloring, hydrogenated or refined fats, or half-processed industrial components.

 Address: Via Silvestri 224.